memorius/policy-auction/README-datastructures.txt

 policy_ranking_history:
   Keeps historical record of rankings.
   TODO: to be accurate in the face of late-resolved conflicts, we can only update this when copying votes to policy_vote_history.
 Figure out the data and algorithm for this.

+policy_comments:
+  Time-ordered comments for each policy.
+Stored this way so we can time-slice query for "what's new" lists and retrieve by individual comment ID.
+  - deleted flag: to preserve the threading structure of remaining comments, deleted items are retained as placeholders but not displayed.
+We can either delete the "text" and "subject" fields when marking deleted, or keep them and let moderators see them.

+policy_comments_threaded:
+  Easy retrieval of comments in thread structure.
+Column name is <parentID>:<childID>:<childID> etc. according to nested structure.
+This means we can slice query by, say, <parentID>:<childID> to get time-ordered comments within any nesting level.

 misc:
   Contains various single-row stuff: quick-lookups to avoid the need to iterate all keys on every request, and provide things in sorted order; runtime and config data: